LORD-MicroStrain/mip_sdk/README.md

   * No dependence on any RTOS or threading
 * Simple to interface with existing projects
   * FindMip.cmake is included for CMake-based projects
-* Can be used to parse offline binary files
+* It can be used to parse offline binary files
 * C++ API for safety, flexibility, and convenience.
 * C API for those who can't use C++